HackTricks-wiki/hacktricks/forensics/basic-forensic-methodology/windows-forensics/interesting-windows-registry-keys.md

 ![](<../../../.gitbook/assets/image (479) (1) (1).png>)

-Moreover, checking the registry `HKLM\SYSTEM\ControlSet001\Enum\USB` and comparing the values of the sub-keys it's possible to find the VID value
+Moreover, by checking the registry `HKLM\SYSTEM\ControlSet001\Enum\USB` and comparing the values of the sub-keys it's possible to find the VID value.

 ![](<../../../.gitbook/assets/image (478).png>)